hackerb9/tokenize/README.md

 The three Radio-Shack portables (Models 100, 102 and 200), the Kyocera Kyotronic-85, and the Olivetti M10 all share the same tokenized BASIC.
-That means one tokenize .BA file _might_ work for any of those, presuming the program does not use CALL, PEEK, or POKE.
+That means a single tokenized BASIC file _might_ work for any of those, presuming the program does not use CALL, PEEK, or POKE.
 However, the NEC family of portables -- the PC-8201, PC-8201A, and PC-8300 -- run N82 BASIC, which has a different tokenization format.
 A tokenized N82 BASIC file cannot run on an M100 computer and vice versa, even for programs which share the same ASCII BASIC source code.

 ### Checksum differences are not a compatibility problem